andrewharvey/abs2pgsql/2011-census/README.md

 * Estimated Resident Population (cat. no. 2069.0.30.010)

 To actually use these scripts to load the data, you need the data.
-You can either download it from my DataPack DVD mirror (tba) or purchase the physical disks from the ABS.
+You can either download it from my DataPack DVD mirror (tba, but in the mean time I have a slice of the data [here](http://tianjara.net/data/abs/)) or purchase the physical disks from the ABS.

 # Target PostgreSQL Schema
 These scripts don't to a straight load, if they did it would be much